Ops445Group2/GroupLab/README.md

 3. Run the game and show that the game will continue or exit depending on the user response.

 ```
-If user want to play agian they can type "YES"
+If user want to play agian they can type "YES.jpeg"
 ```
 <img src="Outcome on the user response'YES'"
      alt="Outcome on the user response'YES'"